redpanda-data/connect/README.md

 ## Visual Interface

+Do you like looking at stuff?
+Get angry and smash things when you're forced to read?
 If you're looking for a visual interface for Benthos check out [Benthos Studio][benthos-studio], it's a config builder, linter, and deployment management solution all baked into a single application.

 ## Install